Albert Fontenay: Mary's supporters and conspirators

 Thomas Morgan introduced Fontenay to Charles Paget and they met Claud Hamilton in Paris in January 1586, before his return to Scotland.
 Fontenay gave Hamilton a cipher alphabet.
 Morgan thought that Alexander Seton might be a better advocate for Mary in Scotland than Hamilton.
 In a ciphered letter of April 1586 to Mary, Queen of Scots, Albert Fontenay mentioned Alexander Seton, "Monsieur le prieur de Seton", and his brother John Seton, "le chevalier maistre d'hostel du roy", as her Catholic allies in Scotland.

 Paget wrote to Mary and Nau, mentioning Fontenay's "great comfort and friendship" and his "many friendly offices".
 Mary wished Fontenay to keep her informed of the management of her dowry, and to write to her frequently.
 She agreed not to use him in her affairs of state but in her private and secret courses.

 In May 1586, Gilbert Curle wrote to Paget that Fontenay was at his service.
 Claude Nau wrote to Francis Englefield in July 1586.
 He mentioned his brother Fontenay, and explained that he had not recently been active in Mary's service as diplomat.
 After his mission in Scotland, consideration of Fontenay's previous visit to Spain had aroused the suspicions of Henry III of France, so he was constrained to abstain himself from foreign negotiations.
 Paget wrote that Fontenay had been discouraged in his service to Mary by some actions of the Archbishop of Glasgow.

 Mary asked the French ambassador in London, Michel de Castelnau, to try and get permission for Fontenay to serve her in England at Tutbury Castle in August 1586.
 She seems to have trusted Fontenay more than other members of her secretariat.
 After receiving her death sentence in November 1586, she lamented his absence, and blamed Nau and Pasquier for retaining her papers and betraying her secrets when they were arrested.
 She wrote to Bernardino de Mendoza that Fontenay was a young man of strong resolve and knowledgeable, "il est un jeune homme de fort resolution et science".
+She made a will leaving Fontenay a pension which had previously been paid to Willie Douglas.

 The "Enterprise of England" was realised as the Spanish Armada in 1588.